zhullyb/monyhar/monyhar/docs/api_keys.md

 GOOGLE_DEFAULT_CLIENT_SECRET=your_client_secret
 ```

-## Signing in to Chromium is restricted
+## Signing in to Monyhar is restricted

-Signing in to Chromium requires an OAuth 2.0 token for authentication.
+Signing in to Monyhar requires an OAuth 2.0 token for authentication.
 As this
 OAuth 2.0 token gives access to various Google services that handle user data
 (e.g. Chrome sync), for security and privacy reasons the generation of this
 OAuth 2.0 token is restricted.
-This means that signing in to Chromium is
+This means that signing in to Monyhar is
 restricted (as the OAuth 2.0 token cannot be generated).
 In order to sign in to
-Chromium builds, please add your test account to
+Monyhar builds, please add your test account to
 google-browser-signin-testaccounts@monyhar.org (accounts in this group are
 allowed to get access tokens bypassing the restriction above).

 *** note
-**Note:** Starting with Chromium M69, when the browser is set up with an OAuth
+**Note:** Starting with Monyhar M69, when the browser is set up with an OAuth
 2.0 client ID and client secret, signing in with your Google Account to any
-Google web property will also attempt to sign you in to Chromium (which will
+Google web property will also attempt to sign you in to Monyhar (which will
 fail as explained above).
 To avoid such errors, remove your OAuth 2.0 client
 ID and client secret from your build to stop generating tokens when users sign
 in to Google web properties (remove `google_default_client_id`,